To specify Hyper-V settings for the backup job:

-Offline backup is not applicable to VMs registered on Microsoft Hyper-V Server 2016 and later.
+For VMs on Microsoft Hyper-V Server 2016 and later, mind the following:

 - If you do not want to suspend VMs in the job, select the Take crash consistent backup instead of suspending VM check box.
 In this case, Veeam Backup & Replication will create a crash-consistent backup of a VM.

 - In the Changed block tracking section, specify if CBT must be used for VM backup.
 By default, this option is enabled.
 CBT dramatically reduces load on the production environment and time required to perform incremental backups.

 - If you have added several VMs to the job, select the Allow processing of multiple VMs with a single volume snapshot check box.
 This option helps reduce snapshot workload in the Microsoft Hyper-V environment.
 When the job starts, Veeam Backup & Replication will group VMs and trigger Microsoft Hyper-V to create one volume snapshot for a group of VMs, instead of creating a volume snapshot per each processed VM.

 Veeam Backup & Replication can create a single volume snapshot for a group of VMs that meet the following requirements:

 - VMs must be located on the same host.

 - Volumes on which VM files reside must use the same VSS provider for snapshot creation.